I’m a mama of 5. So, you might say, I’m experienced. What “experienced” means is, “already made a bunch of mistakes.”

 #2: Have a Quiet Place for Baby to Sleep

 I mentioned that sometimes my baby falls asleep while I watch TV — but then he’s transferred.
 It’s rare that we keep him in a room with any noise or light.
 It only happens if he’s taken a late nap and is just beginning to settle when I’m almost ready for bed.

 With my other boys, I made the mistake of trying to watch TV and relax with my husband in our bed, while the baby was asleep in his bed next to us.
 It didn’t bode well for quality sleep early on, and as they got older and were easily distracted by the TV, it only got worse.
 They were hard to settle and woke often.
 We deliberately did not do this with our current baby (we watch TV downstairs; he has a quiet and dark place upstairs to sleep) and he’s been a much better sleeper.

 #3: Make Them Comfortable

 We always made sure to change him before bed, into warm, soft clothes.
 Some of my babies really did not like the feel of fleece pajamas, so we never used them.
 He does not like to be cold, and will not sleep independently at all if he is cold.
 (Too bad, because I like my bedroom on the cool side, and I usually don’t get that now.)
-We started using disposable diapers at night, because my other babies would wake frequently to be changed, even if they weren’t hungry.
-He usually does not need changed at night, so no one has to get out of bed.
+We started using disposable diapers at night because my other babies would wake frequently to be changed, even if they weren’t hungry.
+He usually does not need to be changed at night, so no one has to get out of bed.

 As they get older, they have other things that they prefer — such as specific pajamas, a special blanket, their teeth may hurt as they’re getting new, etc.